Jim and Arte must protect a key member of a wealthy investment group whose surviving member stands to inherit the group's sizable assets.

 Tontines were an investment instrument that used to be popular before 1900.
 People got together and pooled money, which was then invested to provide the promised dividends to the surviving investor(s).
 No dividends were paid until the end of the policy period, which might be anywhere from 10 to 25 years.
 Contrary to what is implied in the story, tontines did not automatically last until the last surviving member claimed the proceeds.
 They first gained popularity in Europe, where many governments used them to raise money without having to resort to more unpopular choices like raising taxes.
 After the late 1800's they fell out of favor, and are now outlawed in many countries.
 See more

-One of the murder devices used in the episode is a bomb connected by a cable to an electric detonator.
+One of the murder devices used is a bomb connected by a cable to an electric detonator.
 Detonators of this kind did not exist in this historical period.
 See more

 As a novelist, I should think you would enjoy the gothic atmosphere here.